-Clive Perry, the artistic director of the Phoenix Theatre in Leicester had overspent the previous season and so needed some cheap actors to swell out his company, thus three of us from Bristol and three who had just left RADA were hired as fully fledged actors at twelve pounds a week.
-I think we did six plays, which, once they were up and running, played in repertoire.
+Clive Perry, the artistic director of the Phoenix Theatre in Leicester had overspent the previous season and so needed some cheap actors to swell out his company.
+Thus three of us from Bristol, and three who had just left RADA, were hired as fully fledged actors at £12 a week.
+I think we did six plays which, once they were up and running, played in repertoire.
 I played a range of parts from juvenile leads to character old men.
 It was an invaluable extension of drama school, putting into practice what I had learnt, in front of an audience.
 I spent the first three years of my career in reputable repertory companies, including two seasons at the Pitlochry Festival Theatre, playing every conceivable type of part.

 Although the death knell of the theatre has been announced many times over the last 50 years, and despite the demise of most repertory companies, theatre still thrives: in the West End, touring and of course at the many fringe venues.
 There is a growing number of young actors forming groups, devising their own shows, improvising, working on texts — in short, flexing their acting muscles.
 As Hamlet put it “the readiness is all”.

 If you have to earn money to make ends meet, (and who doesn’t?) then do something that you have no emotional attachment to.
 I have known many actors who have had second jobs that have taken over their lives, either because commitment became necessary, or they became too financially dependent.
 An actor has to be hungry!

 The only exception to the above is writing.
 A lot of actors make very good writers (sadly I’m not one of them… I have tried).
 While on the subject, if one is lucky to get work as an actor, it happens quite often, particularly in television, that the actor will come across a line, or lines, that seem awkward and difficult to say.
 Many actors succumb to the temptation of altering the line to make it easier.
-In most cases I think this is a mistake, on two grounds: firstly, I think it is only polite to assume that the writer has worked hard to put down the words he or she wants the audience to hear, and secondly, a very rewarding part of the actors craft is making difficult lines work.
+In most cases I think this is a mistake, on two grounds: firstly, I think it is only polite to assume that the writer has worked hard to put down the words he or she wants the audience to hear, and secondly, a very rewarding part of the actor’s craft is making difficult lines work.
 We are in the business of purveying not truth, but the illusion of truth.

 There’s no quick and easy answer to this.
 The fact is, learning lines is a slog.
 Actors approach the learning of lines in many different ways, and I’ve tried most of them: some use a tape recorder and either put their own lines on the tape, and listen to them over and over, or put the other characters on tape with timed pauses for their own lines.
 If you have a long-suffering friend, then you might persuade them to read in the other characters and go over and over the scenes to be learned.
-(I’m not sure this method is beneficial to long-term relationships.)
+(I’m not sure this method is beneficial to long-term relationships!)
 Of course, if you are lucky enough to have a very long rehearsal period (something that I have never experienced) then there’s hardly any need actually to sit down and study – the lines will just ‘go in’ over the weeks.
 I have also, on a couple of occasions, come across actors who literally have photographic memories: how I envy them!

-It’s important to start working on a scene or scenes several days ahead of when you are to perform them, but, here’s the trick: just before you go to sleep, go over the lines, checking with the script whenever you think youíve gone wrong, then read the script very carefully, to make sure you are saying all the right words.
+It’s important to start working on a scene or scenes several days ahead of when you are to perform them, but, here’s the trick: just before you go to sleep, go over the lines, checking with the script whenever you think you’ve gone wrong, then read the script very carefully, to make sure you are saying all the right words.
 In the morning you will find the words flow much better than they had the night before.